CharlieHesuda/XAML-/Fonts.md

 ## Fonts (v3.0.0 and later)

-In versions prior to 3.0.0 the only wany to reference the bundled Roboto font was as a packed resource using:
+In versions prior to 3.0.0 the only way to reference the bundled Roboto font was as a packed resource using:
 ```xml
 FontFamily="pack://application:,,,/MaterialDesignThemes.Wpf;component/Resources/Roboto/#Roboto"
 ```